GeniusesOfSymfony/WebSocketBundle/Resources/docs/TopicSetup.md

 Although the standard Gos WebSocket PubSub can be useful as a simple channel for allowing messages to be pushed to users, anymore advanced functionality will require custom Topic Handlers.

 Similar to RPC, topic handlers are slightly specialised Symfony2 services.
-They must implement the interface "Gos\Bundle\WebSocketBundle\Topic\TopicInterface"
+They must implement the interface `Gos\Bundle\WebSocketBundle\Topic\TopicInterface`

+### What is a topic ?
+A topic is the representation of a pubsub channel.
+For example you want create a channel for your chat with room.

+You will have a prefix `chat` and multiple channel like `all`, `room1`, `room2` that give :
+* `chat/all`
+* `chat/room1`
+* `chat/room2`
+* `chat/*`

+You just have to register a topic who catch all channel prefixed by `chat` to handle pubsub.
+A topic can only support one prefix.

 ##Step 1: Create the Topic Handler Service Class